microsoft/classy-fire/README.md

 | macro avg    | 0.87      | 0.74   | 0.74     | 96      |
 | weighted avg | 0.87      | 0.83   | 0.82     | 96      |

-See evaluate.ipynb for a sample showcasing the power of this method on a public text classification dataset.
+See evaluate.ipynb for the details behind this experiment.

+* We encourage the community to benchmark and explore this method against larger or more standardized datasets.
+* We have not evaluated alternative prompting strategies or the impact of adding few shot examples, there may be flexibility in the achievable quality.

 # Other stuff